On-line predictive linear regression: On-line protocol, part II

 \subsection{Relaxations of the on-line protocol}

 This paper concentrates on the on-line prediction protocol.
-Smoothed conformal predictors lead to independent errors in the on-line protocol, and theorem~\ref{thm:2} suggests that conformal predictors are the most natural weakly valid confidence predictors.
+Smoothed conformal predictors lead to independent errors in the on-line protocol, and Theorem~\ref{thm:2} suggests that conformal predictors are the most natural weakly valid confidence predictors.
 This is why we included the requirement of independence in the definition of strong validity, despite the fact that the error frequency can be shown to approach the error probability $\epsilon$ with probability approaching one even when the requirement of independence is relaxed in certain ways.

 The situation changes when we move outside the on-line protocol.
 The on-line protocol is natural, but in one respect it is overly restrictive: the true response $y_n$ becomes known before the prediction for the next response $y_{n+1}$ is made.
-It can be shown that the error frequency will still converge to $\epsilon$ if the true response is only given for a small fraction of observations, and even for those observations it can be given with a delay (Vovk \emph{et al.}\ \citeyear{vovk/etal:2005book}, \S4.3).
+It can be shown that the error frequency will still converge to $\epsilon$ if the true response is only given for a small fraction of observations, and even for those observations it can be given with a delay (\cite{vovk/etal:2005book}, Section 4.3; see also \cite{vanderlooy/etal:2007} for an empirical study).
 The independence of errors, however, will be lost (we can still have ``approximate independence'', but this is a much more elusive notion than ordinary independence).